 Dr. Siegel's research suggests that 1700, 2200, and 2700 Degree Days from January 1 are key times for evaluation (neither Dr. Siegel nor I are suggesting that these are automatic spray timings) of your NOW population, since they mark rises in NOW activity.
-As of July 16, this model suggests the degree day accumulation ranges from 1700 in Merced to 2200 in Arvin.
-Dr. Siegel's research (and that of Dr. Martin Barnes, UC Riverside in the 1970's) confirms that NOW cycles MUCH faster on new pistachios, so much so that they can complete a generation in 500-600 D^{0} !.
-Hence, Dr. Siegel suggests orchards under HIGH NOW pressure may require treatment at 2200 and 2700 D^0 from January 1.
+As of July 22, this model suggests the degree day accumulation is around 1900 in the southern San Joaquin Valley.
+This is a general statement based on public weather data, not the weather data being collected in your orchard.
+Dr. Siegel's research (and that of Dr. Martin Barnes, UC Riverside in the 1970's) confirms that NOW cycles MUCH faster on new pistachios, so much so that they can complete a generation in 500-600 D!.
+Hence, Dr. Siegel suggests orchards under HIGH NOW pressure may require treatment at 2200 and 2700 D from January 1.
 The need to do this in YOUR orchard is a decision between you and your crop consultant.
 There is NOTHING in this paragraph TELLING you to do anything!
-As of July 14, I have not found an orchard with numerous pea split pistachios.
-The orchards most recently scouted are on the west and east sides of Kern County, the growing regions most likely to develop early splits first, due to greater degree days.
-The absence or late arrival of early split nuts assists us in reducing NOW damage at harvest, because they are the link between the overwintering NOW generation surviving on the mummy nuts and the new crop.
+As of July21, I have not found an orchard with numerous pea split pistachios.
+The orchards most recently scouted are on the west and east sides of Kings and Fresno County.
+The absence or late arrival of early split nuts is GOOD, since it assists us in reducing NOW damage at harvest, because they are the link between the overwintering NOW generation surviving on the mummy nuts and the new crop.
 The arrival of early split nuts needs to be monitored by the grower, irrigator, and crop consultant to detect NOW egg laying activity.
 Although these pea-sized nuts typically get consumed by larva feeding on them before harvest, they serve as an excellent indicator of NOW activity, especially in orchards with mating disruption, where the adult traps are shut down.
 Make note of what stage of NOW development you find (eggs, tiny worms, large worms); this tells you how strung out their development is.
 Later in the season, NOW generations overlap, and all the stages seem about equal.